YuZhang-steven/online-slide/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### 3. Environment Variable

-The project run on a online database with Cloudflare R2 as object storage for image and video store.
+The project uses a cloud-hosted PostgreSQL database and Cloudflare R2 for storing images and videos.
-Create .env in /app:
+Create .env in the project root:

 ```ini
 BASE_URL=